Skip To Content

 • Layers—Manage layers used by the project.
 By setting a layer as default, any new buttons added to the project will use fields of that layer.
 For all layers used in the project, you can also set default values and variables for all fields within each layer.

 • Map—Select a map to be used by your project.
 By default, the organization default basemap will be used.
-Optionally, choose a different online basemap, web map, mobile map package, tile package, or vector tile package.
+Optionally, choose a different online basemap or web map, or offline map (mobile map package, tile package, or vector tile package).
 Choose to show the map side by side with the buttons when the project is viewed on a tablet device in landscape orientation.
 Only maps with the Web Mercator spatial reference are supported.

 • Project details—Edit the project thumbnail (use landscape images with a 3:2 aspect ratio), title, data recovery email, summary, description, and terms of use.
 Hyperlinks can be used in the project description.